bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 Example
 ~~~~~~~

-For example, try building an application with a single Jupyter slider that logs its
+Follow these steps to build an application with a single Jupyter slider that
-adjustments to the console:
+logs its adjustments to the console:

 1. Start by constructing a widget and configuring an observer: